Uniform linear inviscid damping and enhanced dissipation near monotonic shear flows in high Reynolds number regime (I): the whole space case: Decay of semigroups using resolvent bounds

 \section{Decay of semigroups using resolvent bounds}

 In this section we prove a quantitative bound on the decay of bounded semigroups using resolvent estimates, which is of independent interest.
-The main theorem and its proof are modifications of a similar result in Wei \cite{Wei3} (see also the earlier work of Helffer and Sj\"ostrand \cite{Helffer}).
-The key difference is that we do not assume the operator which generates the semigroup to be ``accretive", and instead require the semigroup to be bounded to begin with.
-The formulation allows a wider range of applicabilities than semigroups generated by accretive operators.
+The main theorem and its proof are modifications of a similar result in Wei \cite{Wei3} (see also the earlier work of Helffer and Sj\"ostrand \cite{Helffer2}, and the more recent \cite{Helffer3} which contained a more general form the estimates below, with sharp constants).
+The key difference with \cite{Wei3} is that we do not assume the operator which generates the semigroup to be ``accretive", and instead require the semigroup to be bounded to begin with.
+The formulation allows a wider range of applications than semigroups generated by accretive operators.

 \begin{theorem} Assume that $\mu>0, M\ge1$.
 Suppose that $X$ is a separable Hilbert space, and the linear operator $A: \mathcal{D}(A)\subseteq X\to X$ is densely defined and closed.
 Assume that $A$ generates the bounded semigroup $e^{At}$, $t\ge0$ with the bound